Corporate Policies - Continuous Disclosure

 The Continuous Disclosure Committee makes disclosure decisions.

 All people covered by this Policy, including Business Unit Managers, are responsible for identifying and immediately reporting to the Continuous Disclosure Committee matters that may require reporting to the ASX under this policy.
-Employees should report to the Continuous Disclosure Committee by notifying the CEO, General Counsel or EGM - Investor Relations, Communications & Research of the information (or, in their absence, another member of the Continuous Disclosure Committee).
+Employees should report to the Continuous Disclosure Committee by notifying the CEO, General Counsel or EGM - Investor Relations, Communications & Sustainability of the information (or, in their absence, another member of the Continuous Disclosure Committee).

 - ongoing education of Business Unit Managers [and other senior executives] and Directors to ensure all parties understand the ASX Listing Rule obligations and the consequences of a breach